fredowski/pspp-buildbot/README.md

 ```
 (sandbox) buildbot@caeis:~$ lxc-ls
-debian-buster opensuse vm1
+debian-buster opensuse debian-buster-run
 ```

 In the example above the two containers "debian-buster" and "opensuse" are the template containers which have been created.
-The container "vm1" is a copy of "debian-buster" which is only alive during a build.
+The container "debian-buster-run" is a copy of "debian-buster" which is only alive during a build.
 So if this container exists, a build is running.

 Information about the container can be retrieved with